theCyanGiant/Guessing_Game/readme.md

     - Style
     - Added user guess/answer to alert message
     - Console.log deleted
 Updated by Jeilymar Brady and James Bennett 070715

+Changes on 7/8
+Game operates the same, but game is now a constructor.